-The land use assumptions discussed in Section 2, Project Description, indicate that anticipated future growth of the SOIA Area will require adequate planning for long-term growth.
+The SOIA Area currently does not require municipal wastewater services, as the area remains primarily agricultural.
+The land use assumptions discussed in Section 2, Project Description, indicate that future growth of the SOIA Area will require adequate planning for long-term growth.
 Expansion of the City's SOI into the SOIA Area would provide direction to municipal wastewater service providers about the location and extent of the City's growth.
 This will allow the provider to conduct long-term planning to ensure adequate services and infrastructure are available.
 Future actions may include the expansion of the service provider's SOI.

-In general, the SOIA Area could be indirectly converted from primarily undeveloped, agricultural land uses to an integrated community of land uses including workplace, residential, mixed use, retail, public services (schools, parks, fire stations, etc.), and infrastructure.
+In general, future development in the SOIA Area could convert primarily undeveloped, agricultural land uses to an integrated community of land uses including workplace, residential, mixed use, retail, public services (schools, parks, fire stations, etc.), and infrastructure.
 An analysis by the Sacramento Area Sewer District (SASD) indicates that the existing 42-inch and 33-inch lines in the Elk Grove/Laguna area have existing and/or future capacity limitations (Sacramento Area Sewer District Sewerage Facilities Expansion Master Plan, 2006).
-Accordingly, the urbanization of the SOIA Area would require the installation of a sanitary sewer system to serve the future needs of proposed development within the SOIA Area.
+Accordingly, the urbanization of the SOIA Area would require the installation of new or expanded sanitary sewer conveyance to serve the future needs of proposed development within the SOIA Area.